 Cornwall is such a wonderful destination to visit with your dog.
 As well as many dog-friendly attractions, there are loads of pooch perfect pubs and cafes, as well as wonderful holiday homes where pets are most welcome.
-For an extensive list of dog friendly places to stay in Cornwall visit Dog Friendly Retreats which lists thousands of holiday cottages, houses and apartments where you can bring a dog and feel right at home in this beautiful county.
+For an extensive list of dog friendly places to stay in Cornwall visit Dog Friendly Retreats which lists thousands of holiday cottages, houses and apartments.

 Cornwall is best known for its sandy beaches, fantastic coves, and picturesque attractions.
 But did you know that this county of the UK is actually home to some of the quirkiest, weirdest, and most unusual things you can find on the planet?
 Well, you’ve got to check these out for you to really believe it….